Fig 1. Sand interacting with leeside eddy

-A cornice deposit would presumably spread further downslope in the following conditions:
+A cornice deposit might spread further downslope in the following conditions:

 A slipface can form only if a cornice can obtain a slope at an angle greater than the angle of yield (avalanching).
 This can only occur if the dune has enough length on the leeward side for the failure point of the deposit to be on the slope.
 The shortest cornice would probably occur with minimum wind able to move sand, low-density easily-moved sand, angular sand, and steady wind.

 Perhaps in strong wind the stream of sand blowing over the brink is divided by the upstream 'nose' of the eddy current into two sand streams -- one (the majority) that follows gravity and the slope downward, under the eddy current and depositing near the brink in 'dead air', and another sand stream that goes over the nose of the eddy, is kept aloft by the rising eddy current, and is carried perhaps quite a distance downstream by the combined eddy and main currents before falling into the leeward part of the recirculation cell, perhaps creating a second (smaller) cornice mound (or extending the first).
 This effect would presumably be greater with stronger wind.
 Evidence for this speculation includes the significant sand accumulation in the interdune area, attributed to grainfall, observed during the 2005 Hanksville storm [todo: link here to the interdune photo and the video with the audio track of sand grains hitting the camera].
 Evidence against are the numerous reports in the literature that little sand is deposited further than a meter or two from the brink (in what strength of wind, size of dune, type of sand?).

 Development of a compound cornice deposit